Cherry Eye in Cats: What Causes It and How It’s Treated

 Have a quick chat with one of our experts.

-Diagnosing cherry eye in cats is typically a straightforward process, mainly due to the condition’s distinctive appearance.
 Our pet ophthalmologists start with a physical exam of your cat’s eyes, where we check for any of the common symptoms.
+The process is mostly straightforward.
+If we notice a pink or red bulge, we can almost always suspect it’s cherry eye.

 If your cat has been pawing or rubbing its eyes frequently, an eye staining test will be performed.
-This test uses a special dye and blue light to check for scratches or damage to the cornea.
+This test uses an orange dye that’s applied to the eyes.
+Under a special blue light, any damage or scratches on the cornea will glow bright green, helping us know what to treat.

 Another test is the Schirmer tear test.
 Dry eye is a common secondary issue in cats with cherry eye.
 This test helps confirm it by using a small strip of paper under the lower eyelid to measure tear production.